Prescott, Arizona Welcomes Retirees to ‘Everybody’s Hometown’

 The city of Prescott, along with neighboring Chino Valley and Prescott Valley, make up the Tri-City area.
 Each area has its own distinct personality, yet residents often make use of the services and attractions throughout the Tri-City region.

-Prescott is home to a historic downtown area which features locally-owned shops, restaurants and businesses, as well as highlights like Courtyard Plaza and Whiskey Row.
-Popular cultural attractions include Sharlot Hall Museum, Phippen Art Museum and the Prescott Fine Arts Association.
-Prescott is also home to many festivals and local events, such as the Folk Arts Fair, Frontier Days, Territorial Days and the World’s Oldest Rodeo.
+Prescott is home to a historic downtown area that features locally-owned shops, restaurants, and businesses, as well as highlights like Courtyard Plaza and Whiskey Row.
+Popular cultural attractions include the Sharlot Hall Museum, Phippen Art Museum, and the Prescott Fine Arts Association.
+Prescott is also home to many festivals and local events, such as the Folk Arts Fair, Frontier Days, Territorial Days, and the World’s Oldest Rodeo.

 About eight miles east of Prescott, Prescott Valley is a newer part of the Tri-City area which has seen rapid growth over the past few years.
 Prescott Valley’s downtown Entertainment District boasts many restaurants and shops.
 It also features a state-of-the-art movie theater, with IMAX, and Tim’s Toyota Center, a multipurpose event center.

-There are also newer communities which offer resort-style living designed for active adults, such as the amenity-rich Prescott Lakes, which boasts a spacious clubhouse and 18-hole golf course.
-Smaller neighborhoods, such as the age-restricted Gardens at Willow Creek, provide a more intimate community setting.
-Budget-buyers can consider Prescott Canyon Estates, which offers homes in the $100s-$200s.
+There are also newer communities that offer resort-style living designed for active adults, such as the amenity-rich Prescott Lakes, which boasts a spacious clubhouse and 18-hole golf course.
+Smaller neighborhoods provide a more intimate community setting.
+Budget buyers can consider Prescott Canyon Estates, which offers homes in the $100s-$200s.

 When considering Arizona for a vacation or as a retirement destination, do not overlook the Prescott area.
 This Northern Arizona region features small-town charm, as well as easy access to weekend getaways throughout the Phoenix area.